 The call for sponsored project proposals is open all year round.

-A primary call for Student Project Initiation Form (PIF) and student applications opens in August.
+A primary call for Student Project Initiation Form (PIF) is placed in August and February.

-Members requiring assistance connecting with researchers and universities in a similar research field are to contact Carolyn Bellamy and to submit a PIF by 30 September.
+Members requiring assistance connecting with researchers and universities in a similar research field are to contact Carolyn Bellamy.

 Aligning with the University Academic timelines.

-Please note, some universities have enrolment intakes for each semester.
+Please note, some universities have enrolment intakes for three semesters